-The Board has the structures in place for a number of committees.
+The Board has the structures in place for a number of committees, including an Appointments and Remuneration Committee which has not been active since 2017 but for which the new Board is currently considering the reconstitution.
 In the reporting period the following committees met:

-- Audit and Risk Assurance Committee; and - Physical and Economic Development Committee.
+- Audit and Risk Assurance Committee; and - Development Committee.